-The Graduate Research seminars are held four times per term on alternating Monday lunchtimes and Thursday evenings and bring together St Catharine's Fellows and Graduates in an informal setting.
+The Graduate Research seminars are held fortnightly on Monday lunchtimes during Term time and bring together St Catharine's Fellows and Graduates in an informal setting.
 Seminars last about 30 minutes, with 15 more minutes afterwards for discussion.

 Lively discussion usually takes place after each seminar, bringing together St Catharine's Fellows and Graduates in an informal setting.
 All are warmly invited to attend.

 The College’s Graduate Research Seminars are an opportunity for St Catharine’s Graduate students of all disciplines to present their research to a non-specialised audience comprising Fellows, other research students and interested guests.
 Once each term, a Research Fellow is also invited to give a talk.
 This is because Research Fellows are typically similar to graduates in age and research experience.
 Furthermore, Research Fellowships form a possible next step in a Graduates' career.

 Seminars are held in the SCR where a free buffet lunch is available starting at 12.45pm and seminars start at 1pm and last about 30 minutes.
 A further 15 minutes lively discussion takes place after the talk, with seminars concluding at 1.45pm.

 The dates and speaker for this year's seminars are given below.

 Monday 16 October – Michael Rivera (PhD in Biological Anthropology): “There’s plenty of fish in the sea: coastal living and eating in the prehistoric Baltics”